Learn something new every day More Info... by email

 Federal procurement is the process used by national governments to purchase or lease goods and services.
 Specific procedures may differ between countries, yet the goals for procurement policies are very similar.
 These goals are to increase competition by offering fair access to prospective bidders, maximizing the value received through the expenditure of public funds, and promoting the responsible use of resources.

 In the United States, federal procurement policies are determined by legislative action and by recommendations from the Office of Federal Procurement Policy, a subdivision of the Office of Management and Budget, established in 1974.
 Those policies are published in the Federal Acquisition Regulation (FAR), which is issued jointly by the Department of Defense (DoD), the General Services Administration (GSA) and the National Aeronautics and Space Administration (NASA).
 The FAR applies not only to direct purchases made by the government, but also to purchases made by federal grant recipients.
-Periodic audits called contractor procurement system reviews are conducted at federal contractors and grant recipients to insure federal regulatory compliance.
+Periodic audits called contractor procurement system reviews are conducted at federal contractors and grant recipients to ensure federal regulatory compliance.

 Federal procurement generally requires competitive bidding on contracts which exceed a certain monetary threshold.
 In these instances, a request for proposal (RFP) is issued with specific guidelines, and bids are submitted for review.
 The contract is generally given to the bidder which can meet all of the required specifications at the lowest price.
 Exemptions to this policy can occur in cases where only one source of supply exists, or when one supplier has proven to be far superior in performance to the others.